LambdaFiend/pure-lambda-calculus-interpreter/README.md

 # What is to be done (very much generally speaking)
 Eta Reductions (should be quick)

-The interface should be intuitive enough, although totally unappealing.

-The interface will be grealy improved sometime.
+The interface should be intuitive enough, although totally unappealing and forcing.
+In any case, the interface will be grealy improved sometime.

 Currently, the only form of reducing is not the most efficient one (it runs the AST for each reduction!).
+The optimization will only cover cases when you only want to see printed the Normal Form (final result).

 Soon, I'll add a chain reducing function (only traverses teh AST once).